krunalyadav/HRSolution/README.md

-# Solution for Hacker Rank problems.
+# Solution for Hacker Rank problems in C#.